First things first. Two disclosures about my review of the Nathan Firebreaker Race Vest:

 - As I mentioned in the fuel section, on me, this pack feels very short.
 I wish it were a few inches longer.

 I’m gonna get TMI here for a second (apologies).

 I’m a lady with boobs.
 The biggest issues I have with chafing on long runs fall somewhere in the jog bra area.
-I really don’t want to be adding extra layers and carrying my fuel directly on top of my chest.
+I really don’t want to be adding extra layers and carrying my fuel and phone directly on top of my chest.
 This can only make my known trouble spots worse.

 To be clear, in my test runs so far, this hasn’t been an issue.

 But I can’t get the ‘this feels awkward’ and ‘this could be a problem’ ideas out of my head and as a result, I’d hesitate to wear this pack (and its extra chest layers) on runs of 16 or 20 miles.

 This is most likely a non-issue for you smaller-busted ladies.

 Shorter/middle distance runs: 4